 Disclosure: Our content does not constitute financial advice.
 Speak to your financial advisor.
 We may earn money from companies reviewed.
 Learn more

-With the rise of the middle class, stock exchanges and the Internet, gold has become an attractive investment option for more people.
-The wise investor must understand the difference between paper gold (a stock or ETF certificate) and physical gold (coins and bars.)
-Each has its own advantages and disadvantages.
+Whereas historically gold assets were once held exclusively by the moneyed upper classes and the aristocracy, the rise of the middle class, public stock exchanges, and the internet has seen gold become an accessible investment option for ordinary investors.
+But before getting started, savvy investors must understand the difference between paper gold (i.e., a stock or ETF certificate) and physical gold (tangible coins and bullion bars.)

 Gold's Value is Well-Recognized

-The earliest gold coin was minted in Lydia nearly 2,700 years ago as a way for merchants to exchange goods.
+The earliest gold coin was minted in the Kingdom of Lydia nearly 2,700 years ago as a medium of exchange for merchants looking to exchange goods.
 Since then, gold coins have been used to facilitate international trade.
-Banks of the world store gold bullion bars in their vaults as a sign of their wealth.
+Central banks and commercial banks the world over store gold bullion in reserve in order to manage risk and stabilize the value of their deposits.